Utah Highway Safety Office

 To support the HSP, Utah applied for and received $4,708,208 in federal highway safety funding.
 This grant funding supported campaigns aimed at Occupant Protection, Traffic Data, Impaired Driving, Law Enforcement Programs, Police Traffic Services, and Vulnerable Roadway Users like cyclists, pedestrians, motorcyclists, and e-scooter riders.

 Our dedicated team is focused on behavior change.
-We study data from traffic crashes, traffic citations, and DUI arrests throughout the state in order to learn about deadly trends.
+We study data from traffic crashes, traffic citations, and DUI arrests throughout the state to learn about deadly trends.
 We use that knowledge to develop messaging campaigns to help every roadway user get home safely.
-Fatal crashes claim more than 200 lives here in Utah every year, we are dedicated to getting that number down to Zero.
+Fatal crashes claim more than 300 lives here in Utah every year; we are dedicated to getting that number down to Zero.

 Crashes aren’t accidents